 Date of Authorship for this Version

 Resnik, Judith, "Migrating, Morphing, and Vanishing: The Empirical and Normative Puzzles of Declining Trial Rates in Courts" (2004).
 Faculty Scholarship Series.
-Paper 760.
+760.